Call to the bar: England and Wales

 In England and Wales, a call ceremony takes place at the barrister's Inn of Court (or at Temple Church for members of the Inner Temple), before or during the pupillage year.
-A barrister is called to the utter ("outer") bar or "appointed to the degree of the utter bar".
-Those appointed as King's Counsel (Queen's Counsel if the monarch is female) are entitled to plead from "within the bar" in court.
+A barrister is called to the Utter ("outer") Bar and those appointed as King's Counsel (Queen's Counsel if the monarch is female) are entitled to plead from "within the Bar" in court.